SergioGasquez/esp-rs-devcontainer/README.md

 # esp-rs-devcontainer

 This repository uses a container to offer the environment needed to develop applications for [ESP boards using Rust](https://github.com/esp-rs), it also provides integration with Visual Studio Code using [remote containers](https://code.visualstudio.com/docs/remote/containers).

-For instructions on how to ingrate devcontainers to existing repositories, see [this section](#integrating-devcontainer-in-existing-repositories).
+For instructions on how to integrate devcontainers to existing repositories, see [this section](#integrating-devcontainer-in-existing-repositories).

-Developing porjects for ESP boards in an online environment is also available with [Gitpod](https://www.gitpod.io/):
+Developing projects for ESP boards in an online environment is also available with [Gitpod](https://www.gitpod.io/):
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/github.com/SergioGasquez/esp-rs-devcontainer/)

 This repository is can be used as template repository.